simulacrum-amsterdam/simulacrum-press/wp-content/plugins/addthis/readme.txt

 == Upgrade Notice ==

+= 5.2.2 =
+Dupliate button issues?
+This may help.
+Yeah, we know we said this last time.
+But for real now.
+Also, fixes for compatibility with wp-cli 0.21.1.

+= 5.2.1 =
+Dupliate button issues?
+This may help.
+Also, we renamed the plugin from AddThis Sharing Buttons to Share Buttons by AddThis.

 = 5.2.0 =
 * New feature: AddThis Sharing Buttons metabox supported on custom post types.
 This meta box is used to disable sharing buttons on posts when editing them.